pavel-purma/vscode-mocha-test-runner/README.md

 ## Known issues:
 - (Wont fix) Tests not wrapped by describe function are ignored. (mocha is not returning file path for these - no way to unique identify tests with same title in different files)
 - Debugger wont see breakpoints in ts file when compiled with webpack (source maps issue)
-- Mocha wont start in VSCode 1.12 - version 1.11 works fine (throws 'Cannot start debugger' error'
+- (Fixed?)
+Mocha wont start in VSCode 1.12 (throws 'Cannot start debugger' error')
+  - 1.11 works fine
+  - 1.12.2 works too

 ## TODO:
 - remove "mocha.SourceDir" property and use sourcemaps to search for original source file from transpiled file